RubyRubenstahl/feathers-rc/readme.md

 **skip** _\<number>_ - Number of records to skip

-**liveUpdate** <boolean> - If true, subscribe to changes and re-run the query if any changes are detected to the loaded queries.
+**realtime** <boolean> - If true, subscribe to changes and re-run the query if any changes are detected to the loaded queries.

 **transform** <function> - Transformation function to run on data before it's passed down.